No, your pan isn’t ruined! Carbon steel pan rust is easy to remove

 For interior heavy rust that just won’t go away, this method should do the trick and help prevent rust in the future.
 A reseasoning is required after this method as the vinegar will strip away your pan’s built up seasoning.

 - Bring equal parts water and vinegar to a boil over medium heat (we've noticed rice vinegar seems to work best).

 - Scrub the pan with soap and hot water.

 Why you reseason carbon steel after removing rust

-Because removing rust from carbon steel also results in the removal of some of your pan’s built up seasoning, it’s important to season the pan again afterwards.
+Because removing heavy rust from carbon steel also results in the removal of some of your pan’s built up seasoning, it’s important to season the pan again afterwards.
+Made In offers Carbon Steel Seasoning Wax that is great as a seasoning starter.
 For advice on how to reseason a pan, check out our blog on seasoning carbon steel!